-Identifying "Linked" Nonattainment and Maintenance Receptors
+Identifying Linked Nonattainment and Maintenance Receptors

-Maryland is following the four step process outlined in the January 2015 guidance to demonstrate that it complies with the requirements of CAA section 110(a)(2)(D)(i)(I) for the

-2008 ozone NAAQS.
-Steps 1 and 2 involve identifying downwind receptors that are expected to have problems attaining or maintaining the 2008 ozone NAAQS.
-Maryland is utilizing the August 2016 CSAPR Update modeling to assess its impact on "linked" downwind states.
+Maryland is following the four step process outlined in the March 2018 guidance to demonstrate that it complies with the requirements of CAA section 110(a)(2)(D)(i)(I) for the 2015 ozone NAAQS.
+Steps 1 and 2 involve identifying downwind receptors that are expected to have problems attaining or maintaining the 2015 ozone NAAQS.
+As shown in the table above, Maryland is linked to six nonattainment or maintenance-only receptors in both Connecticut and New York.
+The largest projected contribution was 2.17 ppb at a monitor in Fairfield County, Connecticut.